turingschool-examples/viewing_party/README.md

 1. Fork and Clone the repo
 2. Install gem packages: `bundle install`
-3. Setup the database: `rails db:create`
+3. Setup the database: `rails db:{drop, create, migrate}

 ## How To Use It
 If this is your first time using the app: